scy251147/tiny-beans/README.md

 # tiny-beans

-Yet another java bean management container.
+####Yet another java bean management container.

+It's tiny, no need to import other dependencies, jar size totally less than 30kb.

-It's tiny and easy to use, no other dependencies that need to import.
+It's easy to use, Spring like mechanism can save you lot of time.

+####Show time: